whatISboolean/whatISboolean/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Fullstack Developer.
+- 👨🏽‍💻 I’m working as Fullstack Developer.
 - 🌱 I’m currently exploring C# and Asp.NET development.
 - 🤔 My interest lies in anythng but coding.
 - 💞️ I’m looking to collaborate on anything